brillout/wildcard-api/readme.md

 ### Does it work with SSR?

 Yes.
-But you'll have to manually preserve the request context when running the Wildcard client on the server-side.
+But you have to provide the request context when running the Wildcard client on the server-side.

 You can use the `Function.prototype.bind()` method to do so: